joshua-liew/portfolio.blogs-markdown/01_introduction.md

 This is a question that I often ask myself - to what principles do I adhere to or aim for?
 I have realized that the best people, not in terms of 'success' but in terms of __character__, often have these figured out.
-Likewise, the level to which they are respected also seem to be related to the *quality* of their answers to these question of 'ethics', and also to their *ability to live/embody* those out.
+Likewise, the level to which they are respected also seem to be related to the *quality* of their answers to these questions of 'ethics', and also to their *ability to live/embody* those out.

 So, what kind of person do I want to be?
 God-willing,